Jiang-JC/2D-KSE-RL/README.md

 # 2D-KSE-RL

-Repository for "Numerical solutions of fixed points in two-dimensional Kuramoto-Sivashinsky equation expedited by reinforcement learning" by Juncheng Jiang, Dongdong Wan and Mengqi Zhang†.
-[Arxiv](https://arxiv.org/abs/2501.00046)
+Repository for "[Numerical solutions of fixed points in two-dimensional Kuramoto-Sivashinsky equation expedited by reinforcement learning](https://arxiv.org/abs/2501.00046)" by Juncheng Jiang, Dongdong Wan and Mengqi Zhang†.

 †Corresponding authors